BitMiracle/Docotic.Pdf.Samples/Samples/Actions/README.md

 # Actions
-This group contains samples that show how to use actions and event handlers in your PDF documents.
+This group contains samples that show how to use actions and event handlers in PDF documents with [Docotic.Pdf library](https://bitmiracle.com/pdf-library/).

 Don't miss [all other samples](/Samples).